 - Poor marketing (14%)

 Another interesting statistic is the fact that software publishers, which belong to the tech industry, are the second worst type of startup, based on net profit margin.
+If you’re looking for premium software development services for your challenging projects, the Google level engineers at DevsData could do the job for you.
 The worst 5 startup industry statistics are as follows (we’ve bolded those that belong to the tech industry):

 - Oil and Gas Extraction: -6.9 percent NPM